 No matter your goal, there are a couple of general guidelines for successful goal setting to be aware of.

-Break goals down into smaller goals.
 For instance, if you want to lose 50 pounds in a year, how might that look in six months, three months or even one month?
 “Having smaller goals helps with bigger-picture outcomes,” Hulslander notes.

-Be realistic: “For some, losing 80 pounds in a year might technically be realistic, but could take very intense training and long stretches of intense dieting to achieve, and may not be ideal for a beginner,” Hulslander points out.
+“For some, losing 80 pounds in a year might technically be realistic, but could take very intense training and long stretches of intense dieting to achieve, and may not be ideal for a beginner,” Hulslander points out.
 If you’re not sure whether your goal is doable, consult a qualified professional, like a trainer or nutritionist.

 Making your goal time-bound helps to hold you accountable and gives you an end in sight.
 So what’s possible